 - Actively participate!
 Try to join in to whatever activity your children are doing such as hopping, crab-walking, stomping, slithering and leaping through the living room, even if just for a short time.
 Every minute being active counts.
 For older kids, that may mean playing catch, shooting hoops, walking or jogging along with them as they train for a sport.

 - For young children, use words to describe what the parts of our bodies are doing in order to move: how we’re moving, where we’re moving, and with whom.
 Our descriptive language helps children to make connections between their body and brain.
 Kids also learn new words by interacting with us.
 Child development experts say children need repeated exposures to words in various contexts.
-Basically, I narrate the action, much like a sportscaster would describe the play-by-play of a sports event.
+Narrate the action, much like a sportscaster would describe the play-by-play of a sports event.
 It may feel silly at first, but try it!
 Here’s an example, if your child is pretending to ice skate in the living room: “Both of your feet are gliding across the floor so quickly!”
 (Part of body= feet, what part of body is doing=gliding, how body is moving=quickly, where body is moving=across the floor).
 We can include infants, toddlers, and young children as we do household chores and yardwork, as well as structured exercise efforts, in a similar way.
-Describing what you’re doing as you do it, and she’ll try her best to move along.

 - For young children, use the magic of music and movement.
 Songs are a great way to help young children gain body awareness.
-Right now my daughter is learning about how her body parts are “connected” at her preschool, so the “Head, Shoulders, Knees and Toes” and “Dem Bones” (aka “Your head bone’s connected to your neck bone...) songs and movements are an easy choice.
-Music and movement is something magical for young children
+For example, to help your child learn about how their body parts are “connected”,the songsand movements of “Head, Shoulders, Knees and Toes” and “Dem Bones” (aka “Your head bone’s connected to your neck bone...) are an easy choice.
+Music and movement is something magical for young children!

 - Involve the entire family in active games and household chores.
 Let your child(ren) see you moving and having fun.
 It will help them grow in every way!